meraki/dashboard-api-python/.github/ISSUE_TEMPLATE/bug_report.md

 **Meraki library version installed**
 Which specific version of the library are you using?

 **Have you reproduced the issue with the latest version of this library?
-Or with the latest version of Python?**
+And with the latest version of Python?**

 **OS Platform**
 Which OS has the problem?
 E.g. Linux, Windows 10, macOS 14, etc.